laravel/docs/blade.md

 > {note} Blade `{{ }}` statements are automatically sent through PHP's `htmlspecialchars` function to prevent XSS attacks.

-#### Echoing Data If It Exists

-Sometimes you may wish to echo a variable, but you aren't sure if the variable has been set.
-We can express this in verbose PHP code like so:

-    {{ isset($name) ? $name : 'Default' }}

-However, instead of writing a ternary statement, Blade provides you with the following convenient shortcut, which will be compiled to the ternary statement above:

-    {{ $name or 'Default' }}

-In this example, if the `$name` variable exists, its value will be displayed.
-However, if it does not exist, the word `Default` will be displayed.

 #### Displaying Unescaped Data

 By default, Blade `{{ }}` statements are automatically sent through PHP's `htmlspecialchars` function to prevent XSS attacks.
 If you do not want your data to be escaped, you may use the following syntax: